isomerpages/moe-lianhuapri/_ccas/Visual & Performing/Art & Crafts Club.md

 The Lianhua Art Club has regularly participated in Singapore Youth Festival (SYF) Art Competition.
 To date, our Category A artwork “No Tech No Life!” has awarded the Special Mention award at the Singapore Youth Art Festival 2021.

 ![](/images/CCAs/Art%20&amp;%20Crafts%20Club/SYF%202021_4.jpg)
-Our winning entry for Category A SYF Art Competition 2021.
+<center>Our winning entry for Category A SYF Art Competition 2021.</center>

 ![](/images/CCAs/Art%20&amp;%20Crafts%20Club/photo3.jpg)